Ty246

 example avoided – rather by chance – such inglorious end, namely Ty246-22 (ALCO 75506/1947), which was withdrawn

-This engine was transferred to the Railway Museum in Warsaw in 1981 and
+transferred to the Railway Museum in Warsaw in 1981 and externally restored.

-externally restored.
-In 1994 it was taken to the Zduńska Wola Karsznice
+In 1994 it was taken to the Zduńska Wola Karsznice locomotive depot

-locomotive depot and can now be seen there.
-According to some older sources,
+and can now be seen there.
+According to some older sources, second example

-second example (number unknown) was still at the Konin lignite mine in
+(number unknown) was still at the Konin lignite

-lighter and shorter, and from the point of view of design features more
+however, was slightly lighter and shorter, and from the point of view of

 1) Were they